dimitri-nicolo/calico/reference/calicoctl/overview.md

 Usage:
   calicoctl [options] <command> [<args>...]

     create                   Create a resource by file, directory or stdin. replace                  Replace a resource by file, directory or stdin. apply                    Apply a resource by file, directory or stdin.
 This creates a resource if it does not exist, and replaces a resource if it does exists. patch                    Patch a pre-exisiting resource in place. delete                   Delete a resource identified by file, directory, stdin or resource type and name.
     get                      Get a resource identified by file, directory, stdin or resource type and name.
     label                    Add or update labels of resources. convert                  Convert config files between different API versions. ipam                     IP address management.
     cluster                  Access cluster information.
     bgp                      Access BGP related information.
     node                     Calico node management.
+    captured-packets         Capture packet file command
     version                  Display the version of calicoctl.

 Options:
   -h --help               Show this screen.